-The birds should have enough space, especially in hot climates.
+The birds should have enough

+space, especially in hot climates.
 Important aspects are not only cm2 of cage floor/bird, but the height of the cage, which is especially important for males to allow a normal mating, how many cm of feeder, and how many drinkers are available per bird.
 The temperature should be between 18-24 °C.

-VENTILATION (AND TEMPERATURE
+VENTILATION S AND TEMPERATURE

-tion of gases and dust.
+Proper ventilation should be used to guarantee good air quality in the house, and ensure a low concentration of gases and dust.
 At the same time, the temperature in the house should be optimally maintained between 18-25 °C (64.4-77.0 °F) with a relative humidity of 50-60 %.
 Birds do not tolerate temperatures above 30 °C (86.0 °F) well, especially if high temperatures are combined with high humidity.
 During heat stress, ensure that sufficient air circulates around the birds.
 The use of additional fans as well as evaporative coolers should be considered to reduce the house temperature.
 In aviary and floor production, ventilation and temperature is even more important to start with a good house temperature before transferring the pullets.
 The stocking density is less than cage systems, and we need good temperature and ventilation to stimulate pullets to find water and feed on the different levels in the system (important in aviaries).
 Mortalities smothering and floor/system eggs can be enhanced by poor ventilation.